Eljoy/mobile-challenge/README.md

 #### **Nice to have**
 - User can filters on the expense list (client side filters)
-- User can add a comment to an expense
+- User can add a note to an expense
 - User can add a receipt image to an expense
 - Expenses on the expense list are fetched gradually by using pagination